 - Update all insurance policies and shop for new ones if needed.

-Do you want to know how to move to another state with no money?
+Do you want to know how to move to another state without money?
 Create a moving budget.
-Budgets can make moving cheaply a realistic possibility.
-In this case, instead of only including moving-related expenses, also include any living expenses you will incur in the new state.
+Budgets can turn the idea of moving cheaply into a realistic possibility.
+In this case, instead of only including moving-related expenses in your budget, also be sure to include any living expenses you will incur in the new state.
+If you need to, start saving up a few months in advance.

-Include one time expenses as well as ongoing ones.
-The more you can add to the list up front, the less unexpected costs you’ll face, which is vital when money is tight.
+When creating a moving budget, differentiate one–time expenses from ongoing ones.
+The more details you can add to the list up front, the less unexpected costs you’ll face along the way.
+That’s vital when money is tight.
 Also, once you’ve solidified a realistic budget, you can look for ways to cut current and future expenses.

 Clever ways to save money before moving: